 “Jaws” was based on a true event – the 1916 Jersey Shore shark attacks that left four dead and one, an Irish kid named Joseph Dunn, severely injured.

-Up until then it was thought that sharks would never attack humans, but that summer fishermen had been reporting a huge movement of sharks off the Jersey Shore coastline.
+Up until then it was thought that sharks would never attack humans, but that summer, fishermen had been reporting a huge movement of sharks off the Jersey Shore coastline.

-There was a heat wave that summer and a polio epidemic, which drove people from towns and cities to the coast to lessen the fear of infection and find a place to cool down.
+There was a heat wave that summer and a polio epidemic, which drove people from towns and cities to the coast to lessen the fear of infection and to find a place to cool down.

 The first attack happened in July at Beach Haven a resort town off the southern coast of New Jersey.

-That evening Charles Vansant, 25 and from nearby Philadelphia, was on vacation staying at the posh Engleside Hotel with his family.
+That evening, Charles Vansant, 25 and from nearby Philadelphia, was on vacation staying at the posh Engleside Hotel with his family.
 Before dinner, Vansant decided to take a quick swim in the Atlantic.